2021–22 Coppa Italia

-The 2021–22 Coppa Italia (branded as the Coppa Italia Frecciarossa for sponsorship reasons from the second round) was the 75th edition of the national cup in Italian football.
+The 2021–22 Coppa Italia (branded as the Coppa Italia Frecciarossa for sponsorship reasons from the second round) was the 75th edition of the national domestic tournament.

-The number of participating teams was reduced from 78 of the previous season to 44 clubs.
+The number of participating teams was reduced from the 78 of the previous season to 44 clubs.

 Juventus were the defending champions.
-They were defeated 4–2 by Inter Milan in the final after extra time; it was Inter's eighth Coppa Italia title, and their first since 2011.
+They were defeated 4–2 by Internazionale in the final after extra time; it was Inter's eighth Coppa Italia title, having won their seventh cup title in 2011.

 Participating teams

 Format and seeding

 Teams entered the competition at various stages, as follows: